jharwell/libra/docs/development/c-dev-guide.rst

 Documentation
 =============

-- All classes should have:
+- All structs should have:

     - A doxygen brief
     - A group tag
     - A detailed description for non-casual users of the class

-- All non-getter/non-setter member functions should be documentated with at least a brief, UNLESS those functions are overrides/inherited from a parent class, in which case they should be left blank (usually) and their documentation be in the class in which they are initially declared.
+- All functions should be documented with at least a brief.
 All non-obvious parameters should be documented.

-Tricky/nuanced issues with member variables should be documented, though in general the namespace name + class name + member variable name + member variable type should be enough documentation.
-If its not, chances are you are naming things somewhat obfuscatingly and need to refactor.

 Testing
 =======

-All NEW classes should have some basic unit tests associated with them, when possible (one for each major public function that the class provides).
-For any *existing* classes that have *new* public functions added, a new unit test should also be added.
-It is not possible to create unit tests for all classes, as some can only be tested in an integrated manner, but there many that can and should be tested in a stand alone fashion.
+All NEW functionality should have some basic unit tests associated with them, when possible (one for each major function that the module provides).
+It often is not possible to create unit tests for all new functionality, as some can only be tested in an integrated manner, but everything else can and should be tested in a stand alone fashion.